learn-computer-graphics/mathematics/README.md

 ### `Method 3: Offline interactive content`

-Finally, if you want to have **total control**, without loading times, you need to install [Anaconda python distribution](https://www.anaconda.com/), download this repository (green button at the top right) and launch *jupyter notebook* (for the time being, jupyterlab does not support interactive 3D graphs).
+Finally, if you want to have **total control**, without loading times, you need to install [Anaconda python distribution](https://www.anaconda.com/), download this repository (green button at the top right) and launch *jupyter notebook* (jupyterlab works as well, but you need to install plotly extension to display interactive 3D graph with the command `jupyter labextension install jupyterlab-plotly`).

-You will need to install dependencies for some notebooks (tough many are present by default).
+You might need to install other dependencies with `conda install` for some notebooks (tough many are present by default).
 All of our python dependencies are listed in [environment.yml](environment.yml).

 ## 👨‍👩‍👦‍👦 Contributing

 Please **do** !
-But try to follow [this template](https://nbviewer.jupyter.org/github/learn-computer-graphics/mathematics/blob/master/template.ipynb) for your notebook.
+But try to follow [this template](https://nbviewer.jupyter.org/github/learn-computer-graphics/mathematics/blob/master/template.ipynb) for your notebook, and use [matplotlib](https://matplotlib.org/) and [plotly](https://plotly.com/python/) for your graphs.
 We believe that sharing a consistent style accross our notes will help to understand them better.

 To improve reproductability, **restart kernel and run all cells** before committing changes on notebooks.
 Note that nbviewer caches files and it might take some time to see your changes online.